julien6387/supvisors/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using a hashtag ``#`` in the program ``addresses`` is designed for a program that is meant to be started on every nodes
-of the node list, or of a subset of them.
+of the node list, or on a subset of them.

 As an example, based on the following simplified |Supervisor| configuration: